hereismari/Programming/README.md

 # Programming
-Repository with my competition programming code, and hopely tutorials about the topic and some algorithm implementations.
+Repository with my codes for competition programming, and hopefully tutorials about the topic and some algorithm implementations.